 Recent advantages in AI are driving digital disruption across the globe, which is creating a high demand for skilled professionals in a broad range of artificial intelligence jobs.
 However, the complex world of AI covers many areas of computing, and new technologies are redefining most industries.
 You can learn more when you study artificial intelligence.

-Our Certificate of Artificial Intelligence will provide IT professionals with the specialist skills to design and develop advanced solutions using AI to solve real-world problems in the context of artificial environments.
+Our Introduction to Artificial Intelligence will provide IT professionals with the specialist skills to design and develop advanced solutions using AI to solve real-world problems in the context of artificial environments.